Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Cannon Beach

-There’s no better place than Portland to start your Best of Oregon Road Trip.
+There’s no better place than Portland to start an Oregon road trip.
 From Portland, head to Mount Hood to admire the view and take in a few hiking trails.
-Your next stop is Eugene, which is a perfect stopping point for foodies.
-It has a thriving food scene as well as plenty of local breweries to check out.

 Next, head to the Oregon Caves National Monument.
-The Oregon Caves are the most detailed and elaborate cave system west of the Mississippi.
+This is the most detailed and elaborate cave system west of the Mississippi.
 You can explore the caves pretty freely, so plan to spend some time here.
-From there, head to the Samuel H. Boardman National Scenic Corridor.

-The National Scenic Corridor is a beautiful stop that is full of hiking trails.
-On your hikes you’ll find stunning views of the Oregon Coast, making it worth spending some time there.
-Before heading back to Portland, and home, end your road trip at Cannon Beach.
+Before heading back to Portland, end your road trip at Cannon Beach.
 Admire the famous Haystack Rock and enjoy the view.
-Its a great place to end your Best of Oregon Road Trip.
+It’s a great place to end your best-of-Oregon road trip.

 West Coast National Parks Road Trip